 The first encounter between aborigines and Europeans occurred in 1797, after the wreck of the ‘Sydney Cove’ with 3 survivors finally making it to Sydney after travelling up the coast.
 By the 1840s, most aboriginal men were employed as agricultural labourers or in the whaling industry, while the women worked as domestic servants or bore children to the occupiers of their land.

-In 1843, former convict Fred Moon landed with sheep at nearby Moon Bay, which was named after his daughter Caroline Moon, who was born the following year.
+In 1843, former convict Fred Moon landed with sheep at a nearby bay, which later bore his family name, Moon Bay.
 He called his sheep property ‘Riverview’, as it was situated on the prominent headland overlooking the mouth of the Bega River.

 Over the years, there were a succession of owners and a large variety of agricultural enterprises from sheep and cattle grazing to dairy farming, orcharding and vegetable growing.
 The last owner, Mr Neil Ford, was even part of a government-sponsored scheme to grow drugs for pesticide manufacture.
 The old property is now known as Ford Headland.